trongtb88/wms/README.md

 ### Features!

   - Authentication with WS
-  - Get Date from WS
+  - Get Data from WS
   - Send Data to COM RS 232

 You can also: